Updated November 6, 2017

-Glass City Dance Parties will host Friday dance parties this summer from 8:00 p.m. to midnight with a free dance lesson at 7:15 p.m. with paid admission.
+Glass City Dance Parties will host Friday dance parties in the coming months from 8:00 p.m. to midnight with a free dance lesson at 7:15 p.m. with paid admission.

 Dances are held at Holland Gardens, 6530 Angola Rd., Holland.
 For more information, visit www.glasscitydanceparty.com.